conan-io/docs/tutorial/developing_packages/package_layout.rst

 --------

-This attribute is used to define **where consumers will find the package contents** (headers files, libraries, etc.) depending on wether the package is in editable mode or not.
+This attribute is used to define **where consumers will find the package contents** (headers files, libraries, etc.) depending on whether the package is in editable mode or not.

 cpp.package